alecrubin/pytorch-serverless/README.md

             api_version: v0.0.1
     ```

-- You'll need to have [Docker](https://docs.docker.com/install/) running on your machine.
-If you don't want to
+- You'll need to have [Docker](https://docs.docker.com/install/) running on your machine when deploying.
+If you
-use Docker, you can just remove `dockerizePip: true` from the `serverless.yml`
+don't want to use Docker, you can just remove `dockerizePip: true` from the `serverless.yml`

 ## Endpoints